Tankanow/cryogen/README.md

 ### Creating Posts

-The posts are located in `resources/templates/{md,asc}/posts`.
+The posts are located in `resources/templates/md/posts` for Markdown or `resources/templates/asc/posts` for Asciidoc.
 Posts are written using Markdown or Asciidoc and each post file should start with the date in the format of `dd-MM-yyyy`.
 The compiler will link the posts in order for you using the dates.
 A valid post file might look as follows:

 ```
 19-12-2014-post1.md